stan-dev/design-docs/designs/0032-stan-output-formats.md

 These distinctions are not well supported at either the stan services layer because the output streams are overloaded and have no hierarchical structure.
-Nor are they supported at the cmdstan layer, because everything gets packed into one CSV file with non-standard encodings through comments.
+Nor are they supported at the CmdStan layer, because everything gets packed into one CSV file with non-standard encodings through comments.

 ## Functional Specification

-We propose to develop output handler objects which can manage a set of output streams, each  of which reports on one facet of the model-data-inference process.
-Tabular data will be output either in CSV format (human readable) or using the Apache Arrow binary formats.
-For hierarchical data we will use JSON format.

-We will add new signatures to the `stan::services` layer to pass these output handlers to the inference algorithms, replacing the current slots for writer callbacks with a single slot for the output handler.
-This will allow for new output handlers, while still allowing for use of the current output formats for backwards compatibility.
-Given a designated directory, the output handler will create appropriately named output files in this directory.
-Output handlers can be subclassed to handle the different inference algorithm outputs.

-The outputs will be in known, standard formats, allowing for easier downstream processing.
+We will modify that core Stan output methods to factor the information currently in output as a single Stan CSV file into its constituent elements and output each in a standard format.
 Data currently output as string comments in the CSV files will be structured into JSON, using dictionaries, lists and nested combinations thereof.
 Tabular data will be either in CSV file format or Apache Arrow format.